pauloabelha/pauloabelha.github.io/drafts/simulation.md

 she might feel there's a sharp transition between her game ralitt and base reality but in truth it's all one level

+how could i character learn about the physics of its world knowledge it can gain is initially tied to ots sensors and actions avilable to it